PKUFlyingPig/MIT6.S081-2020fall/README.md

 - You need a lock to protect your ref_count array
 - decrement the ref_count in the kfree function, I used to decrement it in the uvmunmap function but failed to pass the usertests.
-- you can write a specific function e.g. cowhandler to handle the COW page fault, then call it in both usertrap and copyout function.
+- you can write a specific function e.g. cowhandler to handle the COW page fault, then call it in both usertrap and copyout function (I didn't do that, so my code may look a little messy).

-### lab7 multithreading
+### lab7 : multithreading

 ----